hyperspy/hyperspy/doc/user_guide/mva.rst

    and the other with the dimension of the navigation space known as **loadings** (:math:`B`), such that :math:`X = A B^T`.

+   For some of the algorithms listed below, the decomposition results in an `approximation` of the dataset, i.e. :math:`X \approx A B^T`.

 .. _mva.decomposition:

 Decomposition